 I like Tony because he inspires people in the place they need inspiration.
 He helps people build physical strength, emotional stamina, spiritual fulfillment and find the relationship or career they desire.
 He gets crowds from around the world to hear his story, and helps them see the world differently; larger.
 He has a foundation to feed the hungry.
 And his words are so simple, but so obvious that they hit even harder.
 These basic words make me wonder what has happened in our lives that make us think so small.

-It’s funny, as I watch Tony, how much I can’t help but think these lessons …
+It’s funny, as I watch Tony, how much I can’t help but think …

 November 22nd, 2009